Yale-BIM/f21-assignments/assignment-1/README.md

 Let's now create a simulated moving object in ROS.

 - **II-1.** Modify the `generate_target.py` script
-that is provided as part of this assignment to publish publish the location of a simulated object as a tf frame named "target".
+in the `shutter_lookat` package of this assignment to publish the location of a simulated object as a tf frame.
+The object's frame should be named "target".
+It should also have the same position that the node publishes for the object in the /target topic relative to the "base_footprint" frame.
-The generate_target.py script is in the *scripts* directory of the `shutter_lookat` package.
+For the orientation of the frame, you should set $0$ deg rotation with respect to the "base_footprint" frame.

-    *Tip:* You can edit the node based on [this tutorial](http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20broadcaster%20%28Python%29) on publishing tf frames in Python.
+    *Tip 1:* You can publish the tf frame as in [this tutorial](http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20broadcaster%20%28Python%29) on using the tf library in Python.

-- **II-2.** Visualize the "target" frame of the moving object in [rviz](http://wiki.ros.org/rviz).
+    *Tip 2:* You can check that your code is working as expected by visualizing the "target" frame relative to the robot Shutter in [rviz](http://wiki.ros.org/rviz).
-To this end, bring up the simulated robot, run your new generate_target.py script, and open rviz.
-Then add a RobotModel and TF displays to rviz, and take a picture of your screen where you can see the TF frame of the object in front of the robot model.
-Add this picture to your assignment report.
+    To this end, bring up the simulated robot, run your new generate_target.py script, open rviz, and add a RobotModel and TF displays.
+You should then be able to see the target moving in a circular path in front of the robot, as in the gif below.

+- **II-2.** Bring up the robot and run your new generate_target.py script.
+Then, generate a new image of the tf tree in ROS, e.g., using [view_frames](http://wiki.ros.org/tf/Debugging%20tools#Viewing_TF_trees).
+    Add the image of the tf tree to your report.

 ## Part III.
 Solving the Inverse Kinematics problem with MoveIt!